Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-- Those making arrests have ample opportunity to take items for themselves, by not listing it in the inventory of items seized.
-Those who protest the theft are irrelevant, criminals, making up charges against those searching for evidence of crimes against the state, assuming their accusations are not a crime in itself.
+- Those making arrests have ample opportunity to take items for themselves by not listing them in the inventory of items seized.
+Those who protest the theft are irrelevant criminals, making up charges against those searching for evidence of crimes against the state, assuming their accusations are not a crime in itself.

-- The village apparatchiks, “the village soviet”, turned people in to make quotas, punish those who didn’t obey every order, who didn’t meet quotas.
+- The village apparatchiks, “the village soviet”, turned people in to make quotas, punish those who didn’t obey every order, and didn’t meet quotas.

-- Judges care about their quotas and official process, not the person’s innocence.
+- Judges care about their quotas and the official process, not the person’s innocence.

 - The religious were arrested en masse during religious holidays.

-- People were arrested and tortured on the hope that the state could garner their loot.
+- People were arrested and tortured in the hope that the state could garner their loot.
 If you gave up the gold, you got water!
 If you had no gold, they didn’t care if you died.
-Greed enabled such atrocities and encouraged the torture of people simply on the hope of loot.
+Greed enabled such atrocities and encouraged the torture of people simply in the hope of loot.

 Interrogations and Confessions

-- Rewards for faster work and higher pay for night work guaranteed torture, without the explicit orders for it to be used.
-Those who failed to process people fast enough were kicked out if not denounced and sent to the camps themselves.
+- Rewards for faster work and higher pay for night work guaranteed torture without explicit orders for it to be used.
+Those who failed to process people fast enough were kicked out, if not denounced, and sent to the camps themselves.